Regenerative Medicine to Restore Hematopoiesis and Immune Function in Immunodeficiencies and Inherited Bone Marrow Failures

 - • Prior allogeneic stem cell transplant.

 - • Uncontrolled bacterial, viral, or fungal infection at the time of enrollment.
 Uncontrolled is defined as currently taking medication and with progression or no clinical improvement on adequate medical treatment.
+The investigators recognize that patients with CAEBV may have ongoing EBV viremia at the time of initiating pre-transplant therapy, but other patients should have no uncontrolled bacterial, viral, or fungal infections.

-- • Diagnosis of idiopathic aplastic anemia, Fanconi Anemia, Dyskeratosis Congenita, or other short telomere syndrome.
+- • Diagnosis of idiopathic aplastic anemia

 - • Seropositivity for the human immunodeficiency virus (HIV)